Elsa Schiaparelli: House of Schiaparelli

 Whilst in Paris, Schiaparelli—"Schiap" to her friends—began making her own clothes.
-With encouragement from Poiret, she started her own business but it closed in 1926 despite favourable reviews.
+With encouragement from Poiret, she started her own business, but it closed in 1926 despite favourable reviews.
 She launched a new collection of knitwear in early 1927 using a special double layered stitch created by Armenian refugees and featuring sweaters with surrealist trompe-l'œil images.
 Although her first designs appeared in Vogue, the business really took off with a pattern that gave the impression of a scarf wrapped around the wearer's neck.
 The "pour le Sport" collection expanded the following year to include bathing suits, ski-wear, and linen dresses.
 Schiaparelli added evening wear to her collections in 1931, using the luxury silks of Robert Perrier, and the business went from strength to strength, in 1935, culminating in a move from Rue de la Paix to acquiring the renowned salon of Louise Chéruit at 21 Place Vendôme, which was rechristened the Schiap Shop.
 Schiaparelli's 98-room salon and work studios occupied the distinguished Hôtel de Fontpertuis, built in the 17th century by Pierre Bullet.

 Colin McDowell noted that by 1939 Schiaparelli was well known enough in intellectual circles to be mentioned as the epitome of modernity by the Irish poet Louis MacNeice.
 Although McDowell cites MacNeice's reference as from Bagpipe Music, it is actually from stanza XV of Autumn Journal.

 A darker tone was set when France declared war on Germany in 1939.
 Schiaparelli's Spring 1940 collection featured "trench" brown and camouflage print taffetas.
 Soon after the fall of Paris on 14 June 1940, Schiaparelli sailed to New York for a lecture tour; apart from a few months in Paris in early 1941, she remained in New York City until the end of the war.
 On her return she found that fashions had changed, with Christian Dior's "New Look" marking a rejection of pre-war fashion.
 The house of Schiaparelli struggled in the austerity of the post-war period.
 Schiaparelli discontinued her couture business in 1951, and finally closed down the heavily indebted design house in December 1954, the same year that her great rival Coco Chanel returned to the business.

 Later life and death

-In 1954, Schiaparelli published her autobiography Shocking Life and then lived out a comfortable retirement between her Paris apartment and house in Tunisia.
-She died on 13 November 1973 at the age of 83.
+In 1954, Schiaparelli published her autobiography Shocking Life and then lived out a comfortable retirement between her Paris apartment and her house in Tunisia.
+She died on 13 November 1973, at the age of 83.